History of skiing: Glide and grip

-Johannes Scheffer in Argentoratensis Lapponiæ (History of Lapland) in 1673 probably gave the first recorded instruction for ski wax application He advised skiers to use pine tar pitch and rosin.
+Johannes Scheffer in Argentoratensis Lapponiæ ("History of Lapland") in 1673 probably gave the first recorded instruction for ski wax application He advised skiers to use pine tar pitch and rosin.
 Ski waxing was also documented in 1761.

 1934 saw limited production of solid aluminum skis in France.
 Wax does not stick to aluminum, so the base under the foot included grips to prevent backsliding, a precursor of modern fish scale waxless skis.
 In 1970 waxless Nordic skis were made with fishscale bases.
 Klister, a sticky material, which provides grip on snow of all temperatures that has become coarse-grained as a result of multiple freeze-thaw cycles or wind packing, was invented and patented in 1913 by Peter Østbye.
 Recent advancements in wax have been the use of surfactants, introduced in 1974 by Hertel Wax, and fluorocarbons, introduced in 1986, to increase water and dirt repellency and increase glide.
 Many companies, including Swix, Toko, Holmenkol, Briko, and Maplus are dedicated to ski wax production and have developed a range of products to cover various conditions.

 Poles

 Early skiers used one long pole or spear.
 The first depiction of a skier with two ski poles dates to 1741.
 In 1959 Ed Scott introduced the large-diameter, tapered shaft, lightweight aluminum ski pole.

+Early adaptations of the ski pole featured wood or metal baskets above the tip.
+These designs were deemed too heavy, and following the conclusion of World War II, it became much more common to make the baskets out of some plastic material, a practice which has continued until today.

+In order to better adapt to different styles of skiing, modern skiers use a slightly different pole for each type of skiing.
+In racing, the poles are typically a much lighter weight, featuring a curve and durable design.
+Cross country and freestyle skiing utilize much longer, straight poles, so as to make it easier for the skier to reach the ground while traversing the mountain.
+This is particularly important in the uphill portions of the courses featured in cross country skiing.